iZettle/api-documentation/pusher-api/tutorials/webhook-event-subscriptions.md

 * [Manage webhook event subscriptions](#manage-webhook-event-subscriptions)

 ## Understand how webhook events work
-The pusher API provides webhooks events for you to listen to certain activities of the Zettle Go app at a working HTTPS endpoint on your server.
+The Pusher API provides webhook events for you to listen to certain activities of the Zettle Go app at a working HTTPS endpoint on your server.

-After you subscribe to webhook events, when an event happens, the pusher API sends a `POST` request with the activity information in a payload to the HTTPS endpoint in real time.
+After you subscribe to webhook events, when an event is triggered, the Pusher API sends a `POST` request that contains a `payload` field with event information to the HTTPS endpoint in real time.

 ### Payloads
-Payloads are response bodies from other APIs, such as the product API.
-The pusher API sends `POST` requests with payloads in the following JSON format:
+Payloads are the response body that the Pusher API forwards from other APIs, such as the Inventory API.
+The Pusher API sends `POST` requests with payloads in the following JSON format:

 ```
 {